JorikVL/iot-KIST-DigitalTwin/Documentation.md

                 var mapPinComponent = mapPin.GetComponent<MapPin>();
                 LatLon _pos = new LatLon(sensor.Latitude, sensor.Longtitude);
                 mapPinComponent.Location = _pos;

+The sensor pin will be given a color between green and red depending on its primary value.
+The color will be calculeted using the Color.Lerp function, this function linearly interpolates between 2 colors by a float value.
+To assign the color to the pin we first get the different parts of the MapPin prefab object, Then we get the renderer component and assign the color to the material.color.

                 //Get object
                 var Root = FindObject(mapPin, "Root");